riccardomocchetti/functional-programming-with-aws-lambda/README.md

 We can already see an advantage of using this model when we develop our REST application.
 The logic for receiving and parsing an HTTP request is already implemented, we don't have to think about it.
 All we are interested in is our event input and the business logic we need to implement.

-This can also be extended to other AWS services, for example AWS SQS or AWS SNS where we don't have to implement the logic for retrieving messages from the queue/topic, and so on.
+This can also be extended to other AWS services, for example AWS SQS/SNS where we don't have to implement the logic to retrieve messages from the queue/topic, and so on.

 ## A Real Example
 Enough with the chit-chat, let's focus on a _real_ application and let's see what it means to write it in functional programming and run it in AWS Lambda.